geopm/geopm/service/docs/source/geopmlaunch.1.rst

   default profile name is the name of the compute application executable.
 This option is used by the launcher to set the GEOPM_PROFILE environment variable.
 The command line option will override any value currently set in the environment.
+Note that the name may not contain carriage returns nor double qoutes, but it may be surrounded by double quotes to preserve spaces.
 See the ENVIRONMENT section of `geopm(7) <geopm.7.html>`_.

 *